agera-edc/MinimumViableDataspaceOld/docs/developer/continuous_deployment.md

 - In **Supported Account Types**, select **Accounts in this organizational directory only**.
 - Don't enter anything for **Redirect URI (optional)**.

-Take note of the Application (client) ID.
+Take note of the Application (client) ID and the Application object ID.

 Below, we create two credentials: one for federated authentication for GitHub Actions, and one with client secret for Terraform (required as Terraform does not yet support Azure CLI login with a service principal).